-Credit counselling typically works by signing on a for-profit or non-profit credit counselling firm who makes an arrangement with your creditors to pay your debt back at a low-interest rate.
+Credit counselling typically works by signing on with a for-profit or non-profit credit counselling firm who makes an arrangement with your creditors to pay your debt back at a low interest rate.
 This program is often called a Debt Management Program.
 There is generally no reduction in the principal amount of debt which often makes these programs unaffordable.
 Credit counsellors typically charge a fee, even the non-profit firms; although this fee varies by firm, it typically ranges between 5-15% of the principal amount of debt.
 This fee is called a Debt Management Program fee.

 Debt can be a symptom of any number of problems and life circumstances.
 However, it is important to understand that YOU ARE NOT YOUR DEBT.